Megadeth

 Megadeth picked up the Best Metal Performance Grammy for the title song from “Dystopia.”
 It was the group’s first win after twelve nominations.

 “The Sick, The Dying… And The Dead!” was the first Megadeth album to feature drummer Dirk Verbeuren, the second with guitarist Loureiro.
-During the album’s recording founding bassist David Ellefson was forced out of the band due to sexual misconduct charges with his bass parts re-recorded by Testament’s Steve Di Giorgio.
+During the album’s recording founding bassist David Ellefson was forced out after sexual misconduct charges surfaced.
+His bass parts re-recorded by Testament’s Steve Di Giorgio.

 ###